-6. Pumpkin Beer
+6. Pumpkin/Squash Beer

-Pumpkin Beers are any range of color from pale to very dark depending on the underlying style.
+Pumpkin/Squash Beers are any range of color from pale to very dark depending on the underlying style.
 Clear or hazy beer is acceptable in appearance.
 Pumpkin or squash aromas ranging from subtle to intense should be evident.
 These beers are any beers using pumpkins (Cucurbito pepo) or winter squash as an adjunct in either the mash, kettle, primary or secondary fermentation, providing obvious (ranging from subtle to intense), yet harmonious, qualities.
-They may or may not be spiced with other ingredients.
-Hop and spice aromas should not overpower pumpkin, squash or overall balance of aromas.
-Spice emphasized beers not exhibiting pumpkin or squash qualities should be entered in the Herb and Spice category.
+They are not flavored with the addition of spices but may have flavors associated with a particular style of beer (examples: smoked beer, fruit beer, sour beer).
+Spice aromas and flavors should be absent; versions exhibiting spice aromas and/or flavors would most appropriately be characterized as pumpkin spice beer or other categories.
 Hop aroma is none to medium.
-Malt sweetness often varies from low to medium high levels.
-Hop flavor is none to medium, and not overpowering pumpkin or squash characters.
+Malt sweetness often varies from low to medium high levels depending on the underlying beer style.
+Hop flavor is none to medium.
 Hop bitterness is low to medium-low.
+Beers made with pumpkin or squash, but which do not exhibit pumpkin or squash aromas or flavors, would be more appropriately characterized within the underlying classic or experimental beer style.
 Body is variable with style.
-Exemplary versions exhibit pumpkin or squash characters, which should not be overpowered by balanced, harmonious hop or spice characters (if present).
-To allow for accurate judging the brewer must provide information about their entry, including the classic ale, lager or experimental style of base beer, type of pumpkin or squash and how processed, and/or other ingredients (for example: spices) or processes used if any.
+To allow for accurate judging the brewer must provide information about their entry, including the classic ale, lager or experimental style of base beer, type of pumpkin or squash and how processed, and/or other processes used if any.
 Beer entries not accompanied by this information will be at a disadvantage during judging.